Ekerö Municipality: Other notable historical sites

 On the Adelsö Island is Hovgården, together with Birka a world heritage site, featuring barrows, thick walls, and runestones.
-There is also Alsnö hus, the ruins of the summer residence of Magnus Barnlock were the Ordinance of Alsnö created the foundation of the Swedish nobility, and a Romanesque church from the 12th century.
+There is also Alsnö hus, the ruins of the summer residence of Magnus Barnlock where the Ordinance of Alsnö created the foundation of the Swedish nobility, and a Romanesque church from the 12th century.

 Next to this Crown palace is the residential area Drottningholmsmalmen ("Drottningholm Ridge/Esker") which draws its history back to the Torvesund manor built in 1579-80 and which served as a place of refuge for the Jesuits following the Reformation.
 During the 18th century, soldiers, carpenters and other craftsmen working at The Royal Palace settled in the area.
 Intentions were to develop it into a suburb to the palace like at the Versailles Palace, and this end the area was granted the status of a city to attract entrepreneurs and artists to the royal court.
 During the reign of King Gustav III had several buildings erected, including the Långa raden (the "Long Row") to accommodate the royal life guard.
 By 1815 78 properties existed in the area.
 However, it failed to develop in the direction sketched-out by Gustav III, and instead evolved into a summer residence area inhabited by wealthy burghers, the large-scales villas in a wide range of styles have given the area its characteristics.
 In the middle of the 20th century, several buildings by well-known Swedish architects, including Nils Tesch, Ralph Erskine, Peter Celsing and Bengt Lindroos, were added.

 Kanton is a group of twenty buildings next to the Chinese Pavilion built in the 1750s and 1760s, intended to be a mercantile prototype settlement.
 70-80 people lived there for a few decades producing luxury items for the royal court and the nobility, including some of the interior of the China Pavillin.
 The buildings later inspired author Elsa Beskow to some of her fairy tales.

 Kungshatt ("King's Hat") is a rocky island south of Lovön where, according to a legend, a king Erik Väderhatt ("Eric Weather Hat"), so named because of his fortune with the winds which he could foretell with his hat, escaped his enemies by jumping from the cliff with his horse.
 The location for this event was furnished with a copper hat, now substituted with an iron hat.